rails/solid_cable/README.md

 This will configure Solid Cable as the production cable adapter by overwritting `config/cable.yml` and create `db/cable_schema.rb`.

 You will then have to add the configuration for the cable database in `config/database.yml`.
-If you're using sqlite, it'll look like this:
+If you're using SQLite, it'll look like this:

 ```yaml
 production: